david4270/smartcalc_project/README.md

 - Data conversion - complete
 - Speed conversion - not started
 - Time conversion - WIP
-- Volume conversion - WIP
+- Volume conversion - complete

 ## Errors
 Report me if you find any!